Maharaja Sawai Mansingh II Museum

 Mubarak Mahal (Welcome Palace) forms part of the Maharaja Sawai Mansingh II Museum, containing a collection of royal costumes and superb...

-Adjacent to the City Palace is Jantar Mantar, an observatory begun by Jai Singh in 1728, which resembles a collection of bizarre...
+Adjacent to the City Palace is Jantar Mantar, an observatory begun by Jai Singh in 1728 that resembles a collection of giant bizarre...

 Rajasthan Astrological Council & Research Institute

 Dr Vinod Shastri is the medal-laden general secretary who will read your palm or prepare a computerised horoscope if you have your exact...

 Laxmi Misthan Bhandar, LMB to you and me, is a sattvik (pure vegetarian) restaurant in the Old City that’s been going strong since...